 She found officers, and started chatting them up, they didn’t understand her words, but they could feel her love.
 She told them she loved them, and I laughed, but was delighted that this little human could love so openly and so freely.

 We continued to tour the area, visiting the Roman Forum, and the Arch of Constantine, but what my kids really loved where the street artists and street performers.
 I often ignore them, and sometimes even feel annoyed at their pandering for money.
 But my kids delighted in them.
 They admired their skills, ooohed and awed at their creations, and laughed with them.
 Instead of rushing on to the next historic site, or special thing to see and do, we spent the afternoon admiring the art that is street performers.
 We even walked away with some amazing artwork made with spray paint.
-It was an amazing afternoon, and one I will always look back on fondly.
+It was an amazing afternoon in Rome with Kids, and one I will always look back on fondly.

 I particularly loved my kids chasing bubbles.
 They were so carefree, just as you should be on a holiday!

 After a delicious dinner near the Trevi fountain, we trekked back to the AirBnB for a night’s rest.
 We had no plans or agenda for the next day, and despite the anxiety I often feel when I don’t have a plan, I slept like the dead.
 The following morning we opted to fix a simple breakfast in.
 When I travel I love bringing along foods for the kids to eat.
 It is always helpful to have something they are familiar with.
 I packed oatmeal and we loved it.
-It was delicious, and got us set for a day of exploration.
+It was delicious, and got us set for a day of exploration in Rome with Kids.

 St. Peter’s Basilica